Outcomes achieved using a digital service model for COPD

 ClinicalTrials.gov Identifier: NCT04240353

 The feasibility and service adoption observational cohort RECEIVER trial was commenced in September 2019 by NHS Greater Glasgow and Clyde to evaluate the implementation and efficacy of the Lenus COPD Service with high-risk COPD participants matched 1:5 to a control cohort using de-identified contemporary routine clinical data.
-In March 2021, 'RECEIVER' recruitment was paused and a 'Dynamic-Scot' cohort was established through remote recruitment in the Covid-19 service scale-up to routine care.
 The protocol is published here with the full results available here.

 |Censor Date||31st August 2021|